Excellence in Teaching of Study Abroad Awards

 The members of the selection committee will review all nominees and will select two awardees: one member of the Academic Senate and one member of the Academic Federation.

-- Teaching evaluations for Study Abroad programs taught by the nominee for three years.
+- Note: the last three years of teaching evaluations for Study Abroad programs taught by the nominee will be examined.
 (These will be provided by Study Abroad upon receipt of a nomination).

-The award announcement will be officially made at Global Affairs' International Connections Reception on March 7, 2019, 4–6 p.m. at the UC Davis International Center’s Multipurpose Room.
+The award announcement will be officially made at Global Affairs' International Connections Reception on March 9, 2023.